OpenNebula/website/content/7.0/product/control_plane_configuration/high_availability/frontend_ha.md

 {{< alert title="Warning" color="warning" >}}
 Any change in these parameters can lead to unexpected behavior during the fail-over and result in whole-cluster malfunction.
 After any configuration change, always check the crash scenarios for the correct behavior.{{< /alert >}}

-## Compatibility with the earlier HA
+## Compatibility with the Earlier HA

 In OpenNebula <= 5.2, HA was configured using a classic active-passive approach, using Pacemaker and Corosync.
 While this still works for OpenNebula > 5.2, it is not the recommended way to set up a cluster.
 However, it is fine if you want to continue using that HA method if you’re coming from earlier versions.